|

 chattel.

-e, practice as runaways began
+The continuance of the, practice as runaways began

 to escape to the "protection" of the Union lines,